vanjs-org/vanjs-importtag/README.md

 # vanjs-importtag README

-This is the VS Code extension for the command that can import tag functions at the current cursor.
+This is the VS Code extension for the command that can import tag functions at the cursor.

 ## Command Reference

 ### `VanJS: import tag` (`vanjs-importtag.import`)

-Import the tag function at the current cursor.
-For instance, if the symbol at the current cursor is `span`, this commands will add `span` into tag function importing line.
+Import the tag function at the cursor.
+For instance, if the symbol at the cursor is `span`, this commands will add `span` into tag function importing line.
 It supports the importing line in this way:

 ```js
 const {a, div, li, p, ul} = van.tags